A Hybrid Two-level MCMC Framework to Accelerate Posterior Mean Estimation with Deep Learning Surrogates for Bayesian Inverse Problems: Numerical experiments

-$\omega$ is the vorticity, $u$ is the velocity and $\nu = 0.001$.
-36 equal distanced observations are captured from a random realization of the forward model with additional Gaussian noise $\delta$ with zero mean and variance $\sigma^2 = 1$.
-Now we consider the $K(x)$ of Gaussian random distribution.
-We sample the Gaussian random field from the following bi-laplacian Gaussian prior with the following distribution: $\mathcal{N}(0, 3^{\frac{3}{2}}(-\Delta+9 I)^{-1})$.
-We solve the above equation with the pseudo-spectral method with Crank-Nicolson method.
-A $64 \times 64$ resolution is used in this experiment.
-We randomly generated 4000 samples with the FEM solver.
-The 4000 data are partitioned into 2000 training data, 1000 validation data, and 1000 test data to train the Fouier Neural Operator (FNO) as described in \cite{DBLP:conf/iclr/LiKALBSA21}.
-There are 12 modes for both height and width, 8 hidden channels and 4 layers for the FNO we used in this experiment.
-The neural network is trained for 10000 epochs.
-We run three experiments with a numerical solver based MCMC chain, ML model based MCMC chain and the proposed hybrid approach.
-The results of the average of 5 MCMC run are concluded in Figure \ref{fig:expectation omega 1}.
-From Figure \ref{fig:expectation omega 1} we can see the posterior results from all three methods are the same.
-The posterior is close to the actual initial condition but different due to the no-linearly of the Navier Stokes equations.
+In this section, we consider the Gaussian prior case, focusing on $\omega_0$.
+We sample the Gaussian random field from the following Gaussian prior with the distribution: $\mathcal{N}(0, 7^{\frac{3}{2}}(-\Delta+49 I)^{-2.5})$.
+We solve the above equation with the pseudo-spectral method with the Crank-Nicolson time integration method.
+In this experiment a resolution of $64 \times 64$ is used.
+We randomly generated 4000 samples with the numerical solver.
+The 4000 data are partitioned into 2000 training data, 1000 validation data, and 1000 test data to train the Fourier Neural Operator (FNO) as described in \cite{DBLP:conf/iclr/LiKALBSA21}.
+Details of the DL-based surrogate model setup can be found in~\ref{section:ns_solver}.
+We have a rough estimate of $\epsilon=3.65$.
+With reference to Theorem~\ref{thm:final_error_estimate} {assuming $C_{\rm num} \approx C_{\rm DL}$}, the correction chain needs only around 5\% numerical samples if compared to the long DL-based MCMC chain.

-Now we change the forcing from \eqref{eqn:forcing1} to \eqref{eqn:forcing2}.
-Because the FNO model is not trained with this new forcing, the prediction of the AI model will not be accurate.
-Instead of regenerating training data and retraining the model, we use our hybrid method to correct the error of the AI model with the numerical model updated with the new forcing term.
+We run three experiments: (i) a plain MCMC chain with numerical solver, denoted as \textbf{Numerical MCMC} in Table~\ref{tab:reaction_nse_field_results}, (ii) a plain MCMC chain with DL-based surrogate model, denoted as \textbf{DL MCMC} in Table~\ref{tab:reaction_nse_field_results}, and the proposed hybrid approach, denoted as \textbf{Hybrid MCMC} in Table~\ref{tab:reaction_nse_field_results}, {where we tested cases with the ratio $M_{\rm num} / M_{\rm DL}$ ranging from 1\% to 100\%, as shown in Fig \ref{fig:error_over_different_percentage_ns_gaussian}.
+We show in details three cases (1\%, 5\%, and 10\%) in Table~\ref{tab:reaction_nse_field_results}.
+For compactness of the paper we skip trace plots and histogram plots.
+We computed PSRF for all QoIs in both MCMC chains.
+The results show maximum PSRF value of 1.089 which is smaller than the common indicative 1.2 value.}

-We run the same experiment and get the results shown in Figure \ref{fig: expectation omega 2}.
-From the posterior expectation results, we can see the hybrid approach has a closer result to the numerical reference.
-The maximum difference is dropped from around 0.06 to 0.035.
-The L1 error is reduced from 0.030 to 0.013.
-We show that even with non-FEM-based numerical methods, e.g. spectral method used in this example, the hybrid approach still can accelerate the computation and improve accuracy.
+The results of the average of the eight MCMC run are presented in Table \ref{tab:reaction_nse_field_results} where the posterior expectation obtained from the hybrid MCMC algorithm is closer to the posterior expectation obtained from plain numerical MCMC, but with much lower computational cost.